 Psychology Academic Resource Laboratory (PARL)

 Each year the department hires graduate students to work in PARL.
-This position allows for hired graduate students from CSUSM's Psychology Graduate Program to work in PARL a specified number of hours per week.
+This position allows for hired graduate students from CSUSM's Psychological Science Graduate Program to work in PARL a specified number of hours per week.
 Preference is given to second year students with strong skills in methods, statistics, and APA-style writing.
 Right now the position is just for fall, but a successful candidate may be rehired in spring.
-For more information about the PARL position, please click here.

 To check availability of PARL staff positions, please contact Soheyla Mohseni (phone: 760-750-4102).